alessiorubicini/AppleIntelligenceForSwiftUI/Sources/AppleIntelligenceForSwiftUI/Modifiers/AIGlowEffect/README.md

 # AIGlowEffect

 ## Overview
 `AIGlowEffect` is a SwiftUI view modifier that adds an animated, colorful glowing border to any view.
-It is ideal for highlighting interactive or AI-driven UI elements.
+It's a generic effect ideal for highlighting AI-driven UI elements that do not fall into the other categories.

 ## Usage
 Apply the `.glowEffect()` modifier to any SwiftUI view to add the animated glow.